anhaidgroup/active_matcher/examples/advance-example.md

 ### The Advanced Mode for the Single-Machine Setting.

 #### Motivation
-We describe using ActiveMatcher in the basic mode in the single-machine setting [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/Single-Machine-Example.md).
+We describe using ActiveMatcher in the basic mode for the single-machine setting [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/Single-Machine-Example.md).
 You may want to study that document and become familiar with the basic mode before continuing with this document.

 As that document discusses, in the basic mode, ActiveMatcher executes multiple iterations of active learning.
 In each iteration, it performs the following steps:
 1. Trains a matcher using all examples that have been labeled so far.
-2. Applies the matcher to all examples in the candidate set and select a set of most informative examples (say 10).
+2. Applies the matcher to all unlabeled examples in the candidate set and select a set of most informative examples (say 10).
+3. Ask the user to label the selected examples.

+For example, ActiveMatcher may executes 50 iterations, in each of which it asks the user to label 10 examples as match/non-match.
 Recall that the candidate set is the output of the blocking step.
 It consists of tuple pairs (x,y).
 We have converted each such tuple pair to a feature vector.
 For simplicity, we will use the terms "example", "tuple pair", and "feature vector" interchangeably.
 The context should make clear what we refer to.
-3. Ask the user to label the selected examples.

-For example, ActiveMatcher may executes 50 iterations, in each of which it asks the user to label 10 examples as match/non-match.
+For example, when we say "apply the matcher to an example", we mean applying the matcher to the feature vector of that example.
+When we say "the user labels an example, we mean the user labeling the tuple pair (x,y) as match/no-match.

 For small to moderate size tables, the above basic mode works well.
 But for larger tables (such as 5M+ tuples), it may face a problem.
 If the tables are large, then the candidate set (the output of blocking) is often also quite large, having 50M to 500M tuple pairs, or more.
-In such cases, Step 2 of the iteration will take a long time to finish, because we have to apply the trained matcher to *all* examples in the candidate set.
+In such cases, Step 2 of the iteration will take a long time to finish, because we have to apply the trained matcher to *all* unlabeled examples in the candidate set.
 This time can be anywhere from 3 to 10 minutes, depending on the size of the candidate set and the underlying hardware.

-This means that after the user has labeled say 10 examples in an iteration, he or she would need to wait 3-10 minutes before a set of 10 new examples becomes available for the user to label.
+This means that after the user has labeled say 10 examples in an iteration, he or she would need to wait 3-10 minutes before a new set of 10 examples becomes available for the user to label.
 This is not a good user experience, and results in a long wait time.
 If the user has to label for 50 iterations, the wait time alone is already 150 minutes or more.

 ActiveMatcher provides two solutions to the above problem: Sampling and Continuous Labeling, which we describe below. ***How can these be combined?
 Can we do CL without sampling?***

 #### Solution: Sampling
-The advanced mode tries to solve this problem.
-It takes a sample (of a much smaller size) from the candidate set, then performs active learning only on the sample.
+In this solution we take a sample (of a much smaller size) from the candidate set, then perform active learning only on the sample.
 For example, if the candidate set has 100M examples, then ActiveMatcher takes a sample S of only 5M examples, then performs active learning on S. That is, in Step 2 of each iteration, it applies the trained matcher to just the 5M examples in S, not to all 100M examples in the candidate set.
 This incurs far less time.

 Of course, ActiveMatcher cannot take a *random* sample S from the candidate set, because this sample is likely to contain very few true matches, and thus is not a good sample to perform active learning on.
-Instead, ActiveMatcher tries to ensure that the sample S contains a variety of matches.
+Instead, ActiveMatcher tries to ensure that the sample S contains a variety of matches and thus would be a good sample to perform active learning on.

 #### Using Sampling
 We now walk you through the steps of using sampling. ***The complete Python file for this case can be found here.***